If you’re looking to add some DIY autumn flair to your home, make this harvest-themed Indian Corn cake stand! So fun and

 I have this old glass cake stand that’s nothing special.
 It’s not even really a ‘stand’ because there is no pedestal… it’s just a glass plate with the cloche-y thing over it.
-So when I spied these wooden circles at Lowe’s, my wheels started turning.
+So when I spied these wooden circles on Amazon, my wheels started turning.

 I love Indian Corn… mostly because it’s a slight departure from your standard trendy pumpkin.
 And there are so many different colorful varieties that scream autumn!
 So I snagged a handful for this project, and gathered up my supplies.

 - Wide ribbon (any color you like!)

 We whacked off the husk and sliced them all the long way on the band saw.

 We measured the height of our coffee can, and cut them each to that same dimension.

 Using this super glue, I just glued these bad boys on one at a time!
 (If you look closely below, I set my coffee can on a pair of tongs to keep it from a-rollin around on me).